Sport and Exercise Psychology BSc (Hons)

 What you'll study

 Your first year will cover the relationship between brain and behaviour.
 You’ll study personality and individual differences, before studying data analysis and research methods that underpin psychological science.
 We’ll also give you the chance to develop your academic and interpersonal skills to help with employability and your future career aspirations.
-Finally, two sports-centric modules will introduce sport and exercise psychology.
+Finally, a sports-centric module will introduce sport and exercise psychology.

-You’ll develop your critical thinking in Year 2 of your sport and exercise psychology degree, covering four main areas of psychology; social, developmental, biological and cognitive.
+You’ll develop your critical thinking in Year 2 of your BSc (Hons) Psychology with Sport and Exercise Psychology degree, covering four main areas of psychology; social, developmental, biological and cognitive.
 We’ll delve deeper into human behaviour with an investigation into social skills and you’ll embark on a group research project.
 In our sports module, we’ll check out sports skills and performance, plus exercise participation and its benefits for mental health.

 Apply your psychology and sports know-how to real-world challenges in Year 3.
-Three sports modules will shape your understanding of movement performance, training and the ways you can support professional athletes.
-We’ll also dissect how physical activity and exercise behaviours can be changed and maintained.
-Plus, you’ll choose an area of interest then research and submit a dissertation using all of the skills you’ve gained over our sport and exercise psychology degree.
+Two applied sports and exercise modules will shape your understanding of how physical activity and exercise behaviours can be changed and maintained.
+Plus, you’ll choose an area of interest then research and submit a dissertation using all of the skills you’ve gained over our BSc (Hons) Psychology with Sports and Exercise Psychology degree.

 How you'll study